 Labels—of art movements, of an artist’s identity, and so forth—often incite a certain level of consternation, a concern addressed by the author.
 Farrington digs into the difficulties of racial labeling and its historical and evolving constructions, and defends her decision to use “African American” among other terms throughout the book.
 Why art history requires a separate history of African American art, a question Powell takes up in Black Art, goes unanswered here but is worth contemplating.
 Farrington concludes the book with this rich statement: “Twenty-first-century African-American artists place no limits on either their formal or their iconographic sources, which are as varied and complex as the artists themselves” (396).
 This sentence serves as a wonderful reflection on individuality and artistic expression but also complicates the justification for a book dedicated solely to African American art.
 In what ways does this category continue to have meaning?
 A more extended contemplation of the various challenges black artists have faced, historically and through the present, would be worth expanding throughout the entire text.
 For example, how did the mid-twentieth-century “modern man” discourse exclude Abstract Expressionists such as Hale Woodruff and Norman Lewis from the canon, and what work has been done to revise this?
 Creating a separate category of African American art is, of course, mindful not only of artists facing obstacles within a racist society but also of celebrating blackness as a cultural identity.
 But how do we do that without essentializing race?
 How do we articulate black identity as a fundamental and culturally formidable factor in producing art and living life?
 Finally, why focus specifically on black art of the United States rather than the larger African diaspora?
 All these questions are embedded in this carefully researched and written book, but more direct attention to them (perhaps in place of the lists of degrees and accomplishments that end the discussion of each artist) would be helpful to students and scholars alike.
 In spite of these minor drawbacks, as a whole the volume provides a thorough and highly informative survey of African American art.

-Assistant Professor, Department of African American and African Diaspora Studies, Indiana University
+Associate Professor, Department of American Studies and African American and African Diaspora Studies, Indiana University